Your Search Results

 You may spot your dog sniffing more carefully than usual in this historic village pub.
 Smugglers once had the run of the place, and contraband was hidden in the rectory cellar and the inn.

-Sensational views from the terrace of this quirky, stylishly rustic dog-friendly pub.
-And either of the dog-walks are winners too.
+A choice of dog walks with riverside paths and varied countryside.
+Sensational views from the terrace of the quirky, stylishly rustic dog-friendly pub.